+There are many ways to prevent Athlete's Foot.
 The old proverb “an ounce of prevention is worth a pound of cure” has held strong throughout the years for a simple reason – it’s absolutely true!
-No matter if you walk every day to reduce your risk of cardiovascular problems or simply take measures to avoid athlete’s foot, these “ounces of prevention” spare you from discomfort, pain, and possibly even medical emergencies.
+No matter if you walk every day to reduce your risk of cardiovascular problems or simply take measures to avoid Athlete’s foot, these “ounces of prevention” spare you from discomfort, pain, and possibly even medical emergencies.

 Athlete’s foot, of course, is not as serious as a heart attack or stroke, but it is the source of tremendous discomfort and can potentially cause blisters or ulcers.
 This condition is often treated easily, especially when caught early.
-Even better, though, is to avoid athlete’s foot altogether by:
+Even better, though, is to avoid Athlete’s foot altogether.

-- Keeping your feet dry and clean.
-The fungus responsible for athlete’s foot needs moisture to survive.
-Feet naturally provide damp environments, since they rely on over 250,000 sweat glands to keep the skin moist.
-Wear moisture-wicking socks and shoes that allow feet to breathe easily to reduce the moisture, and your risk of athlete’s foot.
-Also, air your feet out at home (unless you are diabetic!).
+- You are keeping your feet dry and clean.
+The fungus responsible for Athlete’s foot needs moisture to survive.
+Feet naturally provide damp environments since they rely on over 250,000 sweat glands to keep the skin moist.
+Wear moisture-wicking socks and shoes that allow feet to breathe easily to reduce the moisture and your risk of Athlete’s foot.
+Also, air your feet out at home (unless you are diabetic!)

-- Protecting your feet in public.
+- You are protecting your feet in public.
 If you are walking through a gym locker room, using the showering area, or heading out to an indoor pool deck, protect your feet with clean sandals or shower shoes to avoid your risk of picking up the offensive fungus.

-- Alternating your shoes.
+- You are alternating your shoes.
 Give your footwear time to dry out thoroughly between usage by alternating between two different pairs every other day.

-No matter if you need professional treatment for a severe case of athlete’s foot or you would simply like more information on the topic, Fixing Feet Institute is here for you!
-Either call our Surprise, AZ foot doctor office at (623) 584-5556 or contact us online today and we will be glad to help.
+No matter if you need professional treatment for a severe case of Athlete’s foot or you would simply like more information on the topic, Fixing Feet Institute is here for you!